Fiberwise symmetrizations for variational problems on fibred manifolds: Preliminaries

 On a smooth Riemannian manifold $(M,g)$, $L_1^p(M)$ for $p\geq 1$ is the completion of with respect to $L_1^p$-norm $||\cdot||_{L_1^p}$.
 Sometimes it's not easy to determine whether a non-smooth function belongs to it or not.
 However, on a smooth closed $M$, $L_1^p(M)$ is not only independent of choice of metric $g$ but also characterized as the space of weakly differentiable functions on $M$ with bounded $L_1^p$-norm.

 A locally integrable function $f:M\rightarrow \Bbb R$, i.e. in $L^1_{loc}(M)$, is called weakly differentiable if it has all of its weak partial derivatives of 1st order in a local coordinate.
 Here a weak derivative is meant in distributional sense, and required to be in $L^1_{loc}$.
-This condition is independent of the choice of a local coordinate.
+This condition is independent of the choice of a local coordinate,\footnote{Strictly speaking, it is enough for the coordinate change to be a $C^1$-diffeomorphism.} and a weak derivative, if it exists, is unique up to a set of measure zero.

-In a special case of an open interval in $\Bbb R$, weak differentiability is equivalent to absolute continuity, where a weak derivative is just the ordinary (strong) derivative defined almost everywhere.\footnote{A function $f:I\rightarrow \Bbb R$ on an interval $I$ is absolutely continuous if for any $\epsilon>0$, there exists $\delta>0$ such that for any finite number of subintervals $I_j=[a_j,b_j]\subset I$ satisfying $\sum_j|a_j-b_j|<\delta$ and $(a_j,b_j)\cap (a_k,b_k)=\emptyset$ for $j\ne k$, $\sum_j|f(a_j)-f(b_j)|<\epsilon.$ In case that $I$ is a bounded closed interval, it is equivalent to that $f$ is weakly differentiable on the interior of $I$ and its weak derivative belongs to $L^1(I)$.} In higher dimensions, we have the following characterization for weak differentiability : \begin{Proposition} Let $\Omega\subset \Bbb R^n$ be a domain.
-Then $f\in L^1_{loc}(\Omega)$ is weakly differentiable iff it is equivalent to a function that is absolutely continuous on almost every straight line parallel to the coordinate axes and whose partial derivatives (which consequently exist a.e. and are measurable) are locally integrable in $\Omega$. \end{Proposition} \begin{proof} There are many books containing the proof of this.
+In a special case of an open interval in $\Bbb R$, weak differentiability is equivalent to absolute continuity, where a weak derivative is just the ordinary (strong) derivative defined almost everywhere.
+A function $f:I\rightarrow \Bbb R$ on an interval $I$ is absolutely continuous if for any $\epsilon>0$, there exists $\delta>0$ such that for any finite number of subintervals $I_j=[a_j,b_j]\subset I$ satisfying $\sum_j|a_j-b_j|<\delta$ and $(a_j,b_j)\cap (a_k,b_k)=\emptyset$ for $j\ne k$, $\sum_j|f(a_j)-f(b_j)|<\epsilon.$ In case that $I$ is a bounded closed interval, the absolute continuity on $I$ is equivalent to that $f$ is weakly differentiable on the interior of $I$ and its weak derivative belongs to $L^1(I)$.
+In higher dimensions, we have the following characterization for weak differentiability : \begin{Proposition} Let $\Omega\subset \Bbb R^n$ be a domain.
+Then $f\in L^1_{loc}(\Omega)$ is weakly differentiable iff it is equivalent to a function that is absolutely continuous on almost every straight line parallel to the coordinate axes and whose 1st order partial derivatives (which consequently exist a.e. and are measurable) are locally integrable in $\Omega$. \end{Proposition} \begin{proof} There are many books containing the proof of this.
 The reader may refer to \cite{Evans, Mazja, morrey, ziemer}. \end{proof}

 As a result, the weak 1st order partial derivatives of a weakly differentiable function is equivalent to its ordinary partial derivatives defined almost everywhere.
-We shall often use the following elementary lemma, and we may drop the subscript for a metric $g$ in the notation $|df|_g=|\nabla f|_g$ if no confusion arises. \begin{Lemma} On a smooth Riemannian $m$-manifold $(M,g)$, let $f:M\rightarrow \Bbb R$ be weakly differentiable.
-Then $f^+:=\max \{f,0\}$ and $|f|$ are weakly differentiable such that